MEET THE TEAM

 Born in Miyagi Prefecture, our secretary and administrative assistant graduated with a master's degree in French culture from Musashi University.
 Fascinated by French culture from the age of 13, she discovered the charm of European porcelain at the university.
 After her studies, she did an internship in a ceramics workshop in the Lorraine region, France.
 With a total of nearly 20 years of experience as a secretary and assistant in a French school, as well as in a publishing companyof pedagogical materials, our assistant is also mother of an 11-year-old boy, and has moreover interest in drawing and anything that can be made out of paper.

-School Nurse
+School Nurse and assistant

 Vacant